 We explored campus expansion on our present site, but we are surrounded by Agriculture Preserve farmland.
 Further, we were advised by our construction company that adding onto our old building is not financially or structurally wise.
 Therefore, after much prayer, we began the search for another site for a new campus.
 In an amazing story of God’s provision, we identified twenty-eight acres of land for sale that would perfectly accompany our school and vision.
 We also developed a prospective site plan and building print.

 The scope of our project is ambitious and we humbly acknowledge that we cannot accomplish it by ourselves.
 We will only succeed if we have the leadership and help of our larger community.
 Therefore, we are inviting you to join us in the work of building God’s Kingdom.
-We need your help to raise $2,000,000 in the next 12-18 months so we can close our agreement on the land.
-After obtaining the land, we anticipate needing approximately $8,000,000 to build the school.
+We need your help to raise $2,000,000 by fall of 2020, so we can close our agreement on the land.
+After obtaining the land, we anticipate needing approximately $8,500,000 to build the school.
 We are hoping to complete the project by the fall of 2022.